max630/git-rehi/README.md

 Run the script inside of a git repository.
 If it is in PATH, git will run it for you if you use `git rebase2`.

-In general, arguments similar to th original rebase's ones.
+In general, arguments similar to the original rebase's ones.

 `git rebase2 [options] [--onto <newbase>] <upstream> [<branch>]`

-Calculates optimal path from latest common ancestor of `<branch>` and `<upstream>`, and apply it to repository, starting from `<newbase>`, or from `<branch>`, if --onto is not specified.
+Calculates optimal path (see `--through` option description) from latest common ancestor of `<branch>` and `<upstream>`, and apply it to repository, starting from `<newbase>`, or from `<branch>`, if `--onto` is not specified.
 If `<branch>` is not specified, the currently checked-out branch is used.
 In the end, `<branch>` is reset to the top of the resulting commit sequence and checked out.

 `git rebase2 --continue`

 Retry failed step after resolution.
+For some types of step this is not supported.
+Then user have to manually apply the step and use `git rebase2 --skip` to continue.

 `git rebase2 --abort`